jturn08/open-home-network/README.md

 - Modem or internet gateway (ex: cable modem)

 ### Comparison to Alternatives
-Consumer mesh Wi-Fi systems with 2 or 3 access points are popular for basic home Wi-Fi networks and have fast speeds with the latest generation 802.11ax (WiFi 6) devices.
+Consumer mesh Wi-Fi systems with 2 or 3 access points are popular for essential home Wi-Fi networks and have fast speeds with the latest generation 802.11ax (WiFi 6) devices.
 For more advanced home networks, Ubiquity Unifi is popular and makes a variety of advanced router & wireless access point devices that

 #### Advantages
-- For compatible hardware, open source software provides longer softwware support lifecycle and can add new functionality over time compared to commercial products.
+- For compatible hardware, open source software provides longer software support lifecycle and can add new functionality over time compared to commercial products.
 For example, [Google is discontinuing support for OnHub Wi-Fi routers after 6 years](https://support.google.com/googlenest/answer/11257354).
-- More features & configuration flexibilty on low end hardware.
+- More features & configuration flexibility on low end hardware.
 Running OpenWRT on an old consumer-grade Wi-Fi router can enable advanced networking functionality like VLAN and VPN.
 - Improved security with customized network segmentation and firewall rules
 - Reduce e-waste by repurposing older hardware.
 An old PC that may be too slow for running Windows 10 can still run pfSense or OPNsense with good performance.